FaithAdline/toy-assignment/README.md

 Links to an external site.-  Links to an external site.Links to an external site.

+- www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.
+-
+- # toy-assignment
-- www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.# toy-assignment The repository contains some projects:
+The repository contains some projects:
 -The Students Grade Calculator
 -The Speed Detector